G4Q95/AutoShortsWebApp/refactoring_projects_api.md

 5. **Incremental Approach**: Move only one endpoint at a time, test fully before proceeding
 6. **Service Layer**: Leverage the service layer (ProjectsService) wherever possible rather than reimplementing logic
 7. **Error Handling**: Maintain consistent error response patterns between original and refactored code

+## Ultra-Incremental Approach for Scene Operations

+Due to the consistent failure of all previous attempts, we will adopt an ultra-incremental approach for scene operations:

+### 1. Diagnostic Phase
+- Add extensive logging to both frontend and backend to trace exactly how scene data flows
+- Create a "shadow implementation" that runs in parallel with the existing code but doesn't affect it
+- Implement monitoring to compare responses between original and new implementations

+### 2. Scaffolding Phase
+- Create the scene_router but don't register it yet
+- Add a feature flag system to control which implementation is used
+- Create exact mirror endpoints that just call through to the original implementation

+### 3. Ultra-Incremental Migration
+- Start with the least complex/critical scene endpoint
+- Move just the route declaration but have it call the original function
+- Test extensively, then gradually replace the implementation
+- Use feature flags so we can instantly revert to original code

+### 4. Deep Inspection of Frontend State
+- Add detailed console logging in the frontend scene components
+- Track exactly how scene data is loaded and processed
+- Compare network requests between working and non-working implementations

+### 5. Testing Strategy
+- Create specific test cases that verify each scene operation separately
+- Document exact steps to reproduce and verify each test case
+- Establish clear success criteria for each test

+This approach prioritizes understanding exactly what's happening in the existing code before making changes, and provides multiple safety mechanisms to revert immediately if issues arise.

 ## Revised Approach Recommendation
 For the next attempt, consider creating a new branch and making the changes using a true strangler pattern: